 Gordon Elementary School is eight (8) acres and serves the northeast section of the City.
 The outdoor recreation area is used year-round for everything from free play on the equipment to winter sledding on the hill.
-The north side of the school includes; multiple climbers, swings, a large play structure, a softball field, a soccer field with goals and a fenced area containing 3 play structures, multiple climbers, and balancing challenges.
-The south side of the school includes; 2 swing sets, a soccer field, a school age play structure rated for 5-12 years.
+The north side of the school includes; multiple climbers, swings, a large play structure, a softball field, a soccer field with goals, a fenced area containing three (3) play structures, multiple climbers, and balancing challenges.
+The south side of the school includes; two (2) swing sets, a soccer field, a school age play structure rated for kids 5-12 years.
 A fenced in area geared for kindergarten students contains a geo-climber, swings, and a small play structure.
 Indoor areas used for recreation include; a multi-purpose room and gymnasium.

 Walters Elementary School is ten (10) acres and is located on the north side of the City adjacent to Marshall High School.
-The playground is located on the north or back side of the school and includes; a small soccer field with goals surrounded by a paved track, a pre-school age play structure rated for 2-5 years, a garden area with benches, gaga pit, swings, geoclimber, basketball court with 2 hoops and a school age play structure rated for 5-12 years.
-The outdoor play area is scheduled for upgrades in 2012.
-Indoor areas used for recreation include; City of Marshall 2020-2024 Parks & Recreation Masterplan a large cafeteria with stage, gymnasium with spectator seating and a wrestling room.
+The playground is located on the north or back side of the school and includes; a small soccer field with goals surrounded by a paved track, a pre-school age play structure rated for 2-5 years, a garden area with benches, gaga pit, swings, geo-climber, basketball court with two (2) hoops and a school age play structure rated for 5-12 years.
+Indoor areas used for recreation include: a large cafeteria with stage, gymnasium with spectator seating, and a wrestling room.
 Located just outside the cafeteria is an area with several picnic tables.

 Hughes Elementary School is seven (7) acres and is located on the south side of the City.
-The west side of the school includes a small paved track, soccer field with goals, and a basketball court with 2 hoops.
+The east side of the school includes a small paved track, soccer field with goals, and a basketball court with two (2) hoops.
 The south side of the school includes two (2) large swing sets, a geoclimber, a "rocket" play structure, and a school age play structure rated for 5-12 years.
-The east side of the school contains an additional large swing set, a basketball court with 2 hoops and a small play structure.
+The east side of the school contains an additional large swing set, a basketball court with two (2) hoops and a small play structure.
 Indoor areas used for recreation include; a multi-purpose room and a gymnasium with stage.